tanray-swe/home-networking-project/README.md

 * 24 MB storage
 * Cost: ABout SGD 10 - 25 each, second-hand.

+Screenshot of the OPNsense Dashboard:

 <img src="opnsense-r1a.png">

+Screenshot of the OPNsense Services:

 <img src="opnsense-r1b.png">

+Screenshot of the Status page of Dumb AP One:

 <img src="openwrt-ap1.png">

+Screenshot of the Status page of Dumb AP Two:

 <img src="openwrt-ap2.png">